vamshi0129/Movie-recommendation-project-SQL/README.md

 ## Project Overview

-This project is a SQL-based database system designed to simulate a basic movie recommendation engine similar to those used by streaming platforms.
-It manages user data, movie information, ratings, and watch history, and performs analytical queries to generate insights and recommendations.
+This project is a SQL-based database system that simulates a simple movie recommendation engine, like those used by streaming services.
+It handles user data, movie information, ratings, and watch history while running queries to generate insights and recommendations.

 ---

 ## Objectives

-* Store and manage user, movie, and rating data
+* Store and manage user, movie, and rating data.
-* Analyze user behavior and movie performance
+* Analyze user behavior and movie performance.
-* Generate basic movie recommendations
+* Generate basic movie recommendations.
-* Identify trends and popular content
+* Identify trends and popular content.

+---
+---

+## Files required
+movies_project.sql

+* SQL Joins (INNER JOIN, LEFT JOIN)
+* Aggregation Functions (AVG, COUNT)
+* Subqueries
+* Date Functions
+* Grouping and Sorting

 ---